 Bus #4 connects the train station with the bus stop for buses departing to Poiana Brasov.

 Transportation between Brasov city centre and Poiana Brasov:

 [Livada Postei - Poiana Brasov]

 The bus connects the city centre with the beautiful resort of Poiana Brasov.

-Transportation between Brasov city centre and bus station for Bran departures:
+Transportation between Brasov train station and bus to Bran / Bran Castle terminal:

 Brasov public transportation fares

 Bus / trolleybus ticket cost: 4 Lei (approx $1) for two trips.

 A 1-day pass: 10 Lei (approx $ 2.50)

 valid on all bus lines except bus # 20!